 Fraternity and Sorority Life falls within the scope of the Office of Student Life.
 Here are the key staff members that you are able to utilize and/or may come across throughout your leadership term.

 Aimee Wardle Assistant Director wardlea@tcnj.edu 609-771-2473

 for Student Life:

 Fraternity and

 Sorority Life

-Kaitlin West Coordinator for westk1@tcnj.edu 609-771-3282
+vacant Coordinator for

-Fraternity and ,
+Fraternity and

 Sorority Life

 Office of Student Life